 After the first trip to Haiti, I returned every three months to continue to provide dental services.
 These experiences began to fill the “empty hole”.

-I found spiritual fulfillment, as did my wife, Virginia, in giving experiences in Haiti.
-Several friends who had joined my personal journeys to Haiti experienced similar fulfillment, and many returned on the quarterly trips to Port au Prince as volunteers.
+I found such fulfillment, as did my wife, Virginia, in giving experiences in Haiti.
+Several friends who had joined my personal journeys to Haiti experienced similar fulfillment, and many people returned on the quarterly trips to Port au Prince as volunteers.

 As the Haiti “Club” grew larger, Virginia and our children ventured to Haiti.
-I became friendly with Mother Teresa who encouraged me to bring our small group to Jeremie – a very poor area (pink area highlighted in the map below).
+I became friendly with Mother Teresa who encouraged me to bring our small group to Jeremie – a very poor area (pink area highlighted in the map below) with a dearth of health care.

-This move brought more challenges, but increased joy into my life.
+This move brought more challenges, but increased joy in my life.

 Our umbrella of care brings health services, hope, and the opportunity of a future to over 250,000 of the poorest and most vulnerable people in over 100 rural mountain villages.